Great Meadows-Vienna, New Jersey

-Great Meadows-Vienna was an unincorporated community and census-designated place (CDP) located within Independence Township, in Warren County, New Jersey, United States.
-As of the 2000 United States Census, the CDP's population was 1,264.
+Great Meadows-Vienna was an unincorporated community and census-designated place (CDP) located within Independence Township, in Warren County, in the U.S. state of New Jersey.
+As of the 2000 United States census, the CDP's population was 1,264.

 The combined CDP existed through the 2000 Census.
-Effective with the 2010 United States Census, the CDP was split into its components, Great Meadows (with a 2010 Census population of 303) and Vienna (981 as of 2010).
+Effective with the 2010 United States census, the CDP was split into its components, Great Meadows (with a 2010 Census population of 303) and Vienna (981 as of 2010).